 - Customer information databases

-What education is needed to be a Sales Supervisor?
+What work experience do I need to become a Sales Supervisor?

 - Purchasing Agents, Except Wholesale, Retail, and Farm Products